Evaluating the Effectiveness of Personalized Medicine with Software: Methods

-A standard estimation target in RCTs is the \textit{average treatment effect} (ATE), defined here as the difference between the population expectations $\cexpe{Y}{A = 1} - \cexpe{Y}{A = 0}$.
-That is, the ATE is defined as the difference in mean outcome were all subjects exposed to $T_{2}$ or alternatively were all exposed to $T_{1}$.
+A standard estimation target in RCTs is the \textit{population average treatment effect} (PATE), defined here as $\cexpe{Y}{A = 1} - \cexpe{Y}{A = 0}$, the difference between the population expectations.
+That is, the PATE is defined as the difference in mean outcome were all subjects exposed to $T_{2}$ or alternatively were all exposed to $T_{1}$.
+In a randomized controlled trial, the PATE is synonymous with the overall efficacy of the treatment of interest and it is almost invariably the goal of the trial \citep{Zhao2013}.

-We want to make use of any association between $Y$ and $\X$.
-For the hypothetical study subjects, there is a conditional population response surface $\cexpe{Y}{\X, A = 1}$ and another conditional population response surface $\cexpe{Y}{\X, A = 0}$.

-A key objective of personalized medicine is to exploit the difference in these response surfaces for better treatment allocation.
-Ideally, one creates a deterministic \textit{individualized treatment decision rule} $d \in \mathcal{D}$ that takes an individual's covariates and maps them to a treatment.
-We seek $d : \mathcal{X} \rightarrow \mathcal{A}$ based on knowledge of the differing conditional population response surfaces.
+For personalization, we want to make use of any association between $Y$ and $\X$.
+For the hypothetical study subjects, there is a conditional population response surface $\cexpe{Y}{\X, A = 1}$ and another conditional population response surface $\cexpe{Y}{\X, A = 0}$, a key objective being to exploit the difference in these response surfaces for better treatment allocation.
+The typical approach is to create a deterministic \textit{individualized treatment decision rule} $d$ that takes an individual's covariates and maps them to a treatment.
+We seek $d : \mathcal{X} \rightarrow \braces{0, 1}$ based on knowledge of the differing conditional population response surfaces.
 The rule is sometimes called an \textit{allocation procedure} because it determines which treatment to allocate based on measurements made on the individual.
 To compare different allocation procedures, our metric is the expectation of the outcome $Y$ using the allocation procedure $d$ averaged over all subjects $\mathcal{X}$.
-We denote this expectation as the \textit{value} of the decision rule and using Equation~\ref{eq:joint_dist}, we obtain
+Following the notation of \citet{Qian2011}, we denote this expectation as the \textit{value} of the decision rule